 Thanks to advancements in technology, we have more options when it comes to treating periodontal disease.
 Specifically, we are talking about lasers.
 Laser gum therapy has several benefits that add up to a more pleasant, less anxious experience for our patients.

-If you have any questions about whether you are a good candidate for Laser Periodontal Surgery, please don’t hesitate to call us at Charlotte Office Phone Number 704-541-8090!
+If you have any questions about whether you are a good candidate for Laser Periodontal Surgery, please don’t hesitate to call us at Ballantyne Phone Number 704-541-8090!

 Frequently Asked Questions about Laser Gum Therapy

 Laser gum surgery is the use of lasers instead of traditional periodontal tools to clean tartar (calculus) from the surface of teeth, their roots, and deep pockets that have formed in the gums.
 Untreated periodontal (gum) disease results in the loss of teeth over time.
 Regular, professional maintenance is the only way to stop the progression of this disease, and lasers have made the process much easier for us (the professionals) and for you (the patient)!

 Does laser gum surgery hurt?

 Laser therapy is almost always nearly pain-free.
 Typically, we use local anesthetic to keep you comfortable during the procedure.